How to Cycle a Planted Aquarium – The Fastest Method

 Iwagumi Style Setting Up Aquascaped by Joshua Jose Cube Magpayo Philippines

 9. Once you are done with your aquascaping, fill the tank with chlorine-free water.
+The safe water sources for our planted aquariums are discussed here.
 If you still have some old water from your old tank, provided that it is free from floating debris, which you certainly caused earlier while you are prepping the old substrate, you can use it along with your new chlorine-free water.

 Be careful not to disturb your scape and substrate by using a small saucer, plastic sheet, or using your hand while pouring the water.
 This is to spread/disperse the water splashes and decrease the current.